haditj66/AERTOS/doc/concepts/Events.md

 <!--
  //UserCode_Sectionpublishinganevent
  -->
-The API for publishing Events, signals are different.
+The API for publishing Events and signals are different.
 Also it is different depending on if you are publishing from an Interrupt or not.
 #### For events Not from Interrupt
 ---
 example